mikx98/invitations/README.md

 ## 3. let invitations make its wonder

-Modify constants in `main.py` source code to generate emails for the particular group of people.
-Then simply run `python3 main.py`.
-The constants are self-explanatory.
+Run `python3 main.py` to generate emails for all the groups of people you need to distinguish between.
+The format speaks for itself.

+## FAQ

+### How do I get the diff?

+When you are done with the current database, use `python3 main.py --save` to let the app know.
+Next time you run the app, it will print out only the data that changed.

+### How do I reset the database?

+Either by running `python3 main.py --reset` or by manually deleting `sent.data` file.